Pav Bhaji: A Flavorful Icon of Indian Street Food

 Then place the buttered pav alongside the bhaji.
 Additionally, serve chopped onions, lemon wedges, and fresh coriander on the side.

-Together, these accompaniments enhance the flavor and add freshness to the dish.
+Together, these accompaniments enhance the flavour and add freshness to the dish.

 Where to Find the Best Pav Bhaji